-Life after the Police
+Life after the police

-Andy attends pre-retirement seminars to talk about the type of roles that we receive and also offers CV advice and guidance to all attendee’s.
-All forces offer a ‘retirement’ seminar, although their layout/schedules may differ they will offer advice on several things you may encounter after leaving.
-These are very useful and sometimes can be 1-2 years before you’re due to retire.
+Andy attends pre-retirement seminars to talk about roles available and offer CV guidance.
+All forces offer a ‘retirement’ seminar, although their layout/schedules may differ.
+The seminars offer advice on several things you may encounter after leaving.
+Sometimes police retirement seminars can be 1-2 years before you’re due to retire.
 This gives you plenty of time to prepare yourself.
-If you would like to know more about attending one of Andy’s breakfast/dinner workshops? or attending a seminar that he will be at? email us firstname.lastname@example.org.
+Want to know more about attending one of Andy’s breakfast/dinner workshops? or attending a seminar that he will be at? email us firstname.lastname@example.org.

 The earlier you begin thinking about what you want to do with the next chapter of your life, the better.
 You can then plan out how you will tackle this,

-Peel Solutions are a Law Enforcement training and recruiting agency based in the North West (covering the whole of the UK).
+Peel Solutions are a Law Enforcement training and recruiting agency covering the UK.
 We offer training such as Train a trainer, Modern Slavery, CPIA (Disclosure) and much more.
 We have a whole variety of job vacancies and we are very candidate focused.
 Your needs come first.
 We will always be honest, efficient and do our best to find a role that best suits you.

 We wish you the best of luck on your journey, although it may seem daunting to begin with you will tackle it, no doubt.

 You can find our ex police jobs here.